You can get insurance without an employer. Find out about health insurance resources you can use.

 “Some social services organizations in your community may also provide assistance or navigation-type of services to people looking for insurance,” Dr. Miller adds.
 “The best way to find out is to call around and ask since they may have people who do that, but it might not be listed on the organization’s website.”

 Healthcare.gov provides information on health coverage options if you’re unemployed.
 You can get health insurance through the marketplace, which provides cost savings based on your income and household size, not your employment status.
-You may qualify for a subsidized plan, Medicaid, or the Children’s Health Insurance Program (CHIP), depending on your household income.
+You may qualify for a subsidized plan, Medicaid, or CHIP, depending on your household income.

 Coverage purchased through the Marketplace can begin the first day of the month after losing your previous health insurance coverage.

 If you’ve lost job-based health insurance, you have two primary options to get health insurance coverage: buy a health insurance plan through the Health Insurance Marketplace or sign up for COBRA coverage.

 To buy a marketplace plan, start by filling out an application at Healthcare.gov.
 The application will use your income to determine if you qualify for any savings on the monthly premiums or out-of-pocket costs.
 If your income is low enough, you may be eligible for Medicaid or CHIP, which provides free or low-cost health insurance.